-On May 19, 2015 TerraX announced that it had agreed to a non-brokered private placement of up to 7,700,000 flow-through units at \$0.45 per unit for gross proceeds of \$3,492,000.
+On May 19, 2015 TerraX announced that it had agreed to a non-brokered private placement of up to 7,700,000 flowthrough units at \$0.45 per unit for gross proceeds of \$3,492,000.
 Each unit will consist of one flow-through common share and one-half of one share purchase warrant, with each full warrant entitling the holder to purchase an additional common share at an exercise price of \$0.55 per share for a period of three years from the date of closing.
-Finders' fee will be payable on a portion of this placement, which is subject to acceptance for filing by the TSX Venture Exchange.